quicwg/base-drafts/draft-ietf-quic-invariants.md

 ## Version

-QUIC versions are identified with a 32-bit integer, encoded in network byte order.
-Version 0 is reserved for version negotiation (see
+The Version field contains a 32-bit integer, encoded in network byte order.
+This value can be used by endpoints to identify a QUIC Version.
+A Version field with a value of 0 is reserved for version negotiation (see
 {{version-negotiation}}).
 All other version numbers are potentially valid.

 The properties described in this document apply to all versions of QUIC.
 A